Chrisinho8/DACH-data-job-market/README.md

 - **Descriptions are capped at 500 characters** and 99.6% are truncated.
 Tool counts measure *mentioned in the title or opening paragraph* - a floor, not a requirement rate.
 The window is identical for every posting, so comparing tools holds; absolute rates do not.
 - **AI counts are a floor**, for the reason in the scope table.
 The dropped share is printed on every run of `03_silver_clean.py`; if it climbs, the six rules are going stale.
 - **A posting in the browser is not necessarily open.** It was live at the last refresh.
 Nothing re-checks whether it has since been filled or withdrawn.
-- **Roles and seniority are inferred from titles**, so both carry classification error.
 - **There is no remote or on-site distinction.** The aggregator returns a single city per listing and no remote flag, so the pipeline cannot tell a remote job from an on-site one.
 - **There is no remote or on-site distinction.** This means, that jobs that are listed in more than one city, are also displayed in more than one city.
 I thought about putting up a threshold number, but the inflation is fairly minimal so I left it like this.